PavanproJack/Pick-Place-KR210-Robot-Arm/README.md

 This documentation demonstrates my perception and the steps involved in completing this project.

-Initial setup of ROS+Gazebo with VMware Fusion can be found in the Installation_instr.md file in this repo.
+Initial setup of ROS+Gazebo with VMware Fusion can be found in the Installation_instr.md file in this repo. changed.

 <img src = "/Kuka_KR210.jpg" width = "150">